-RELST 229 - The Jewish Bible: How the Rabbis Read It
+RELST 229 - The Hebrew Bible

 An examination of the Hebrew Bible and the rabbis' unique process of interpretation called midrash.
 This course encourages a multi-faith conversation on the challenges posed by these texts to people of the twenty-first century and cultivates awareness of the contemporary relevance of the so-called "Old Testament."
 Scripture is approached as a source of practical wisdom that may form a basis for personal and collective self-understanding.